qaalabs/DE5M6/docs/day2/fire-drill-briefing.md

 **Timing:**

 - You have **25 minutes** to handle this incident
-- I'll be monitoring your Slack communications
+- I'll be monitoring your communications
-- You *may* recive additional updates or pressure via Slack as the situation develops
+- You *may* recive additional updates or pressure via as the situation develops

 ### Scenario Distribution (1 minute)

 **Hand out scenario cards:**

 - Read your scenario and understand the situation
-- Then immediately post your first incident update to Slack
+- Then immediately post your first incident update to the chat app
 - Remember: stakeholders are waiting to hear from you

 **Guidelines:**

 - Don't watch the other teams
 - Focus on what your team needs to do!

 ### Success Criteria

 **What we're looking for:**

-- Clear, professional communication via Slack
+- Clear, professional communication via the chat app
 - Systematic approach to incident response
 - Good coordination within your team
 - Balancing technical fixes with stakeholder communication